Seasons (Ayumi Hamasaki song): Commercial performance

 In Japan, "Seasons" was a success on the Oricon Singles Chart.
+The single debuted at number one on the Oricon Singles Chart, with 552,730 copies sold in its first week.
+The single stayed at the top of the chart for two consecutive weeks, selling 204,510 copies on its second charting week.
+It slid to number two the following week, logging sales of 155,560 units.
+The single spent an additional two weeks in the top ten before dropping out in its sixth week.
+"Seasons" lasted for 21 weeks on the chart, and sold 1.367 million units by the end of 2000; this made it the fifth best-performing single of the year and the third best-performing single of the year by a female artist behind Mai Kuraki's "Love, Day After Tomorrow" and Hikaru Utada's "Wait & See (Risk)."

-It debuted at the top spot of the chart, lasted for 21 weeks on the chart, and sold 1.367 million units by the end of 2000.
-This is Hamasaki's best selling single; as of today, the song is Hamasaki's second best selling single according to Oricon Style.
+"Seasons" is Hamasaki's best selling single; as of today, the song is Hamasaki's second best selling single according to Oricon Style.
 The DVD single, released under the title of Vogue/Far Away/Seasons reached number one on the Oricon DVD Chart, spending seventeen weeks in the top fifty.
 It is Hamasaki's second best selling DVD single, and her eighth best seller overall.
 "Seasons" was certified million by the Recording Industry Association of Japan (RIAJ) for shipments of one million units.
 In August 2014, the song was certified gold by RIAJ for digital sales of 100,000 units.
 The single entered at number one on Japan's TBS Count Down TV Chart; it stayed there for two consecutive weeks, and lasted 21 weeks in the chart.
 It was placed at number seven on their Annual Count Down TV chart in 2000.